The Latest Computer Vision Model Updates

 Our work to train the models pales in comparison to the collective labor that our community does.
 It's really the identifiers and observers who collectively produce the incredibly high quality dataset that makes our vision system possible.

-Posted by alexshepard about 1 year ago (Flag)
+Posted by alexshepard about 2 years ago

 Great news!
 Congratulations and thank you for the excellent work.
 It seems to be working great in some European spiders that were previously misidentified.
 Top!
 That 100 threshold makes me want to sit down and ID further!

-Posted by dgilperez about 1 year ago (Flag)
+Posted by dgilperez about 2 years ago

 ¡Excellent!

-Posted by el-naturalista about 1 year ago (Flag)
+Posted by el-naturalista about 2 years ago

 At what stage will it be acceptable to use the AI to automatically assign identifications to observations posted without an ID?